jnutting/MultiProductViewer/README.md

     }
 ```

-You will also need to implement a couple of delegate methods.
-These will tell you when nothing
+You can also implement an optional delegate method.
+This will tell you when nothing
 more is happening.
-You must dismiss the view controller passed into either of these methods.
+The view controller passed into this method has already been dismissed.

 ```
-- (void)productViewControllerDidFinish:(SKStoreProductViewController *)viewController {
-    NSLog(@"SKStoreProductViewController finished");
-    [viewController dismissViewControllerAnimated:YES completion:^{
-    }];
-}

 - (void)multiProductViewControllerDidFinish:(TBTMultiProductViewController *)viewController {
     NSLog(@"RBSMultiProductViewController finished");
-    [viewController dismissViewControllerAnimated:YES completion:^{
-    }];
 }
 ```